AimeeParlow/FEND-Project-8/README.md

 ## Using API

 Google Maps API

 FourSquare API

 ## Status of Service Worker

-Working of the service worker in production mode is confirmed.
+The Service Worker is only available in production mode.

 If you would like to use the App in production mode, run
 ```
 npm run build
 ```
-Once the build folder is ready to be deployed, input
+then, once the build folder is ready to be deployed, input
 ```
 serve -s build
 ```
-Then the App would be displayed in http://localhost:5000 in your browser.
+The App would be displayed in http://localhost:5000 in your browser.

 ## Special thanks